quantrancse/epub-translator/README.md

   <h2 align="center">epub-translator</h2>

   <p align="center">
-    A tool for translating epub files to different languages using the Google Translate API, with support for custom dictionaries.
+    A tool for translating epub files to different languages using the Google Translate, with support for custom dictionaries.
     <br />
     <br />
     <a href="https://rebrand.ly/epub-translator">Download</a>